Welcome!

 Postponing childbirth is a trend with biomedical implications.
 In OECD countries, average age at first birth (AFB) increased from early 20s to late 30s; late AFB is linked with perinatal and maternal outcomes, including increased cancer risk.
 In this cross-sectional study, I explored the correlation between cancer prevalence and early, ideal, and late AFB among 1,749 NHANES subjects, uncovering unexpected findings.

 A diagnosis is considered the cornerstone of clinical practice, shaping patients’ understanding of health.
 However, this significance is declining due to increased patient autonomy, particularly evident in the field of dermatology.
-In this thesis, I re-consider the position of diagnosis in the dermatological context, noting that while the pursuit of “optimal” well-being is justified in the name of health, some skin and hair diseases are minimized, beautified, or embraced in the form of body positivity.
+In this study, I re-consider the position of diagnosis in the dermatological context, noting that while the pursuit of “optimal” well-being is justified in the name of health, some skin and hair diseases are minimized, beautified, or embraced in the form of skin positivity.

 Policy brief: Saudi Arabia’s untapped cultural potential in the post-petroleum era